acmccs/cfp/faq.md

 the (up to 12 pages) body of the paper.
 The material posted on the site should either be anonymized, or if it is not possible to do that, there should be a warning next to the URL in the paper that the content linked is not anonymized.
-The site containing your supplemental content may not do any tracking of IP addresses of visitors, and any attempts to use supplemental materials to identify reviewers will be dealt with as harshly as possible.
+Any attempt to use supplemental materials to identify or harm reviewers is considered a serious breach of ethics and will be dealt with as harshly as possible.

 _My paper is about a system that reviewers may have heard about and will know is mine.
 Should I change the name of the system in the paper?_